-Pacific volcano erupts with explosive force, heard 5,000 miles away
+How the Tonga volcano generated a shock wave around the world

 That shock wave traveled around the world, also moving faster than the speed of sound.
 In Florida, for instance, it could be detected as a perturbation in air pressures shortly after 9 a.m.
 That’s because the wave briefly spurred a jump in air pressure, meaning the atmosphere briefly weighed more as the wave rolled through.

-Daryl Hertzman of Iowa State University compiled air pressure data from sensors across the Lower 48 to illustrate the wave rolling across the county.
+Daryl Herzmann of Iowa State University compiled air-pressure data from sensors across the Lower 48 to illustrate the wave rolling across the county.

 Potential climate impacts